actris-cloudnet/dataportal-docs/netcdf.md

   Bit 3: Aerosol particles are present</tt>"</dd>
 </dl>

-Note that `definition` is used by programs such as `chilncplot` in the key at the side of the plot to indicate the meaning of each colour, so the descriptions should be fairly concise.
-Use of a `long_definition` attribute is therefore recommended where more complete descriptions may be placed, but the same format should be used, with a single line terminated by a newline character (except the last) for each entry.

 ## Global attributes

-Global attributes provide important information about the data in a NetCDF file.
+Global attributes provide important information about the data in a netCDF file.

 ### Compulsory global attributes